From the Sources' Mouth

 March 31, 2021

 With the largest SBIR and STTR budget, DoD relies on constant innovation to protect the nation and enhance our warfighting capabilities.

-National Science Foundation (NSF) Presenter: Program Manager, Ben Schrag
+National Science Foundation (NSF) Presenter: Senior SBIR/STTR Program Director and Policy Liaison, Ben Schrag

 April 29, 2021

 Known as America’s Seed Fund, NSF has helped startups and small businesses transform their ideas into marketable products and services.
 NSF focuses on high-risk, high-impact technologies — those that show promise but whose success hasn’t yet been validated — and annually awards $200 million in funding to entrepreneurs.